neur0n-7/portfolio/_posts/Individual/2025-11-04-anish-retrospective.md

 - How to use Issues & Kanbans to organize ideas
 - **How to turn those ideas into *reality* 🔥**

+**Before:**
+- Little experience with JavaScript but more experience in other languages
+- Had some background with HTML and CSS
+- No knowledge of Jekyll sites
+- Had GitHub but didn't use it

+**After:**
+- JavaScript fluency
+- General understanding of Jekyll sites
+  - Tools like Mermaid, Frontmatter, etc.
+- Understanding of how to use Git for version control
+- Understanding of how to use GitHub tools like Issues, PRs, Kanbans, etc. to plan out projects

 ## Next steps

 ### What would I do if I had more time on the game?